alxrem/terraform-yandex-service-account/README.md

 ### <a name="input_name"></a> [name](#input\_name)

-Description: Name of the service account
+Description:   Name of the service account.

+  Name can contain only small letters, digits and dashes, must be started with
+  the letter and must not be ended with dash.

 Type: `string`